mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

 I asked Loraine if she'd be open to coming up with the concepts herself. said that that would be XX% more per cartoon.
 I was on track to spend ~$400 for illustrations.
 I was already questioning whether that was a ridiculous amount to spend on a blog post that nobody might read. $XX would cause me to raise a lot more questions with myself, so I resolved to just come up with my own cartoon ideas.

 Thinking up cartoons turned out to be really fun!
-It let me pretend to be a cartoonist.
+It got to pretend to be a cartoonist.

 When I [outsourced my cooking](/taskrabbit-cooking/) to a task service, I realized that I enjoy cooking when I don't have to cook.
 With this project, I discovered that I enjoy making cartoons when I don't have to draw.